950.3 Verifying an SSN

 DHS posts SSNs to eCIS using the following matches:

-NOTE: The CAO will receive a report each month for numbers which cannot be posted.
-See 950, Appendix A, SSN Posting Procedures.
+NOTE: The CAO will receive a workload dashboard alert each month for numbers which cannot be posted.
+See 950, Appendix A , SSN Posting Procedures.

-When an SSN is posted to eCIS through the match with SSA (SSN Code 6), that number is considered to be verified and will not be validated.
+When an SSN is posted to eCIS through the match with SSA (SSN Verification Code 6), that number is verified and will not be validated.
 If either the posting or validation process results in a mismatch, the CAO will determine the reason why the number could not be posted or validated.
-If it appears that there may be a problem with SSA data, the CAO will refer the client to SSA with a PA 1564 to correct the problem.
-The PA 1564 will provide SSA with the welfare identification number (NPN) which will allow the correct SSN to be posted to eCIS.
+If it appears that there may be a problem with SSA data, the CAO will refer the client to SSA with a PA 1564 to correct the issue.
+The PA 1564 will provide SSA with the client's individual number which will allow the correct SSN to be posted to eCIS.

 The CAO must take steps to ensure that a valid SSN is posted in eCIS.
 The CAO will: